José Ortiz (basketball): Politics

 Ortiz became interested in politics, after meeting politician Ferdinand Pérez in 2000.
 Pérez sought Ortiz's advice for legislative measures related to sports.
 Ortiz eventually accepted to run for Senator, behind Pérez' campaign for Mayor of San Juan, for the Popular Democratic Party.
 Ortiz ran for senatorial candidate from the district of San Juan-Guaynabo, in Puerto Rico's 2008 general elections.
 However, both their bids were unsuccessful.
 Pérez has said that Ortiz distanced from politics after the defeat.

 Social activism

 On May 28, 2011, Ortiz officially opened the Piculín Ortiz Basketball Institute, in Cayey.
 The former center aimed to develop the basketball skills and performance of local children and teenagers.

 Personal life

 Ortiz married actress Nirita Ruíz, with whom he had one daughter, Volleyball player Neira, and whom he had met during the filming of a commercial for Aqua Velva, in which both acted.
 He also had a son from a previous relationship.
 However, the couple divorced in 2006.
-He has been in a relationship with Sylvia Ríos, since 2009.
+He has been in a relationship with Sylvia Ríos, since 2009 and married her in 2021.